ellemouton/website/content/posts/open_channel_pre_taproot.md

 with the `channel_announcement` message.

-The point of this article is to recap the current channel open flow so that a follow article describing the opening of a taproot channel[^taproot-channel-proposal] can focus only on the changes that taproot channels bring to the process.
+The point of this article is to recap the current channel open flow so that a follow up article describing the opening of a taproot channel[^taproot-channel-proposal] can focus only on the changes that taproot channels bring to the process.